One of the most common questions is: what’s the real difference between fog and haze?

 Understanding how fog machines work helps you get the most out of them.
 A fog machine works by heating a fog machine liquid (usually a water/glycol-based fluid) until it vaporizes.
 This vapor is then expelled through a nozzle into the air, where it rapidly condenses to create fog.

-Most machines use a heating block and pressure system, while more advanced models—like the MY-SM1500—also include DMX integration and smart sensing systems to optimize output and protect the machine.
+MY-SM1500—also include DMX integration and smart sensing systems to optimize output and protect the machine.

 Whether you're using a fog machine indoors or outdoors, ventilation, fluid quality, and regular cleaning are all essential to safe operation.